-There are other ways to use older software on current model computers and Operating Systems.
 A free download called DOSBOX can give a DOS environment on a modern computer.
 DOSBOX was created to allow running older Games on newer computers.
 Some terminal programs may take advantage of this as long as DOSBOX can talk to the virtual serial ports.

 Download and install PuTTY from here.
 Install and run.
 You should see the following screen:

-Make sure you set the comm port, speed the same as the TNC settings.
+Make sure you set the com port, speed the same as the TNC settings.
 Some TNC's have jumper settings, dip switch settings, or auto baud detect depending on the TNC.
 Look for the proper settings or recall your "Saved Session".
 If it is not correct or you have to reconfigure click on the "Serial" in the lower left of the panel.

 You should now be able to connect to the TNC.